mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_singleton.md

 That's because **MulleObjCSingleton** is a [protocolclass](mydoc_protocolclass.html).

-If you subclass as singleton class, your subclass should also adopt  **MulleObjCSingleton** to create a new shared instance, otherwise your subclass will be ignored.
-This will then coexist with the base class singleton.
+If you subclass a singleton class, your subclass should also adopt  **MulleObjCSingleton**.
+Now your class will create a new shared instance.
+Otherwise your subclass would be ignored by `sharedInstance`.
+Your subclass singleton will now coexist with the base class singleton.

 ## Modifications